tinystacks/mkdocs/docs/architecture.md

 **Amazon Elastic Container Service (ECS)** is a container orchestration service that enables running Docker containers quickly and easily.
 Containers can be run on a set of virtual machines (a cluster) that you run and manage in your own account.
 Alternatively, they may be run using [AWS Fargate](https://aws.amazon.com/fargate), a serverless component of Amazon ECS that runs containers on computing capacity managed by AWS.
 For most deployments, TinyStacks manages its own ECS clusters on behalf of our customers.

+For more information on how to control cluster configuration and scaling, see [Compute](compute.md).

 ### Architectural Components

 A stack consists of an application written on a specific application framework (such as Express, Flask, Django, Spring, etc.) packaged inside of a Docker container.
 TinyStacks creates the necessary architecture inside of your AWS account to run this Dockerized application in a scalable and highly available architecture on AWS.